-- A. The College will continue to pay the employees covered under this contract their current rate of pay. - B. All cost of living increases (COLA) approved by the Washington State Legislature for exempt employees will be passed on to the exempt staff covered by this contract. - C. Year-end award-Five (5) % of operating budget close, not to exceed \$100,000.00 to be split evenly among qualifying Exempt Employees.
-Qualifying Exempt Employee is an exempt employee who has completed or will complete their probation period before January 30 of the following year.
+- B. All cost of living increases (COLA) approved by the Washington State Legislature for exempt employees will be passed on to the exempt staff covered by this contract. - C. Year-end award Five (5%) % of operating budget close, not to exceed \$100,000.00 to be split evenly among qualifying Exempt Employees.